tobal/zorp-tutorial/start_basic_concepts.rst

   Rule(service='service_dns',
        dst_port=53)

-In the example above the *Rule* matches to any kind of traffic which target the port destination 53.
+In the example above the *Rule* matches to any kind of traffic which target the destination port 53.
 In other words it grants access to any name server on the internet.
-It works only when protocol is *TCP* or *UDP*, because port is not defined in case of other protocols (for example *IGRP*), but we can add another conditions to the *Rule* to make the rule definite.
+It works only when protocol is *TCP* or *UDP*, because port is not defined in case of other protocols (for example *IGRP*), but we can add other conditions to the *Rule* to make the rule definite.

 .. _complex rule example:
 .. code-block:: python